yzliu84/yzliu84.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 I was supported by the ICCAD 2024 Student Scholar Program！
 - *2024.07*: &nbsp;🎉🎉 A manuscript is accepted by ICCAD(SRC) 2024.
 - *2024.07*: &nbsp;I started to work at MIT media lab!